stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 ls -lh
 ```

+---
+:question: **Questions:**
+1. What does the `| tee cutadapt.log` do in the command above?
+2. How many
+---

-Now, we can use fastqc to analyze the trimmed datasets:
+Now, we can use fastqc again to analyze the trimmed datasets:
 ```
-fastqc SRR1984309_1_trimmed.fastq SRR1984309_2_trimmed.fastq
+# run a fastq command to generate reports describing the trimmed fastq files
+# (I'm not going to tell you the command: you have to figure it out)
 ```

 Transfer the fastq html files using sftp to your computer and open them html files in a browswer and answer these questions: